woodknot/corne-wireless-5-col-view-zmk-config-Dvorak/README.md

 1. Nice!Nano's
 2. Nice!View's
 3. Acrylic screen covers
-4. keycaps
+4. Keycaps
-5. switches
+5. Switches
-6. kailh hot-swaps
+6. Kailh hot-swaps sockets

 Aliexpress parts:
-1. diodes
+1. Diodes
-2. white stand-offs (for nice!nano, nice!view)
+2. White stand-offs (for nice!nano, nice!view)
-3. pins to make the nice!nano and nice!view hot-swapable using the standoffs
+3. Pins to make the nice!nano and nice!view hot-swapable using the standoffs
-4. ph battery connectors
+4. White JST PH 2.0mm battery connectors
-5. reset buttons
+5. Reset buttons
-6. power slide switches
+6. Power slide switches
-7. round silver standoffs (for the screen acrylic covers)
+7. Round silver standoffs (for the screen acrylic covers)
-8. board to case bolts(screws?)/nuts
+8. Board to case bolts(screws?)/nuts
-9. magnetic usb-c adapters
+9. Magnetic usb-c adapters

 Soldering tips:
-1. put a dot of solder on one of every pad, then using curved tweezers hold the component in the correct position and press the side down into the solder, then solder the other side
+1. Put a dot of solder on one of every pad, then using curved tweezers hold the component in the correct position and press the side down into the solder, then solder the other side
 2. I bought a head magnifier off Amazon, it comes with about 6 glass lenses that clip into the front of it of different focal lengths, very useful for the diodes.
 Otherwise use protective glasses while soldering
 3. Use a fume extractor, or what I did was buy a small rechargeable fan off Amazon and set it up to the side of me to blow the fumes away